With the option to choose between contract hire, renting, or purchasing your next forklift truck outright, which approach will best meet your needs?

 Making the right choice for your business

-Deciding whether to opt for contract hire, a rental agreement, or purchase your forklift or forklift fleet outright will ultimately depend on your business’ unique operational needs.
+Deciding whether to opt for contract hire, a rental agreement, or purchase your forklift or forklifts outright will ultimately depend on your operational needs.
+We hope this article has helped you to match the best approach to yours.

-To help you in your decision making, TCM offers a variety of financing options.
-Through our dealer network, we will assess your requirements, identify any factors that you hadn’t considered, and recommend a forklift finance solution that suits your business’ needs and budget.
+If budget is your main consideration, TCM offers a variety of financing options.
+Through our dealer network, we will assess your requirements, identify any factors that you hadn’t considered, and recommend a forklift finance solution that suits your circumstances.